21 Great Day Trips From New York City

 Stony Brook is a small community adjacent to the Long Island Sound in Suffolk County.
 It’s a relatively peaceful college town, home to SUNY Stony Brook.

-Many city dwellers escape to Stony Brook to visit the West Meadow Beach Historic District, which is an area of park land where you can enjoy long and rocky beaches, hiking, biking, picnicking and more.
+Many city dwellers escape to Stony Brook to visit the West Meadow Beach Historic District, an area of parkland where you can enjoy long and rocky beaches, hiking, biking, picnicking, and more.

-In addition to outdoorsy activities, Stony Brook is also home to the Long Island Museum of American Art, History, and Carriages.
-This is an open-air museum that boasts gardens and fountains, and is very popular with families.
+In addition to outdoorsy activities, Stony Brook is home to the Long Island Museum of American Art, History, and Carriages.
+This open-air museum boasts gardens and fountains and is very popular with families.

 Lititz